 The most commonly abused benzodiazepines, according to high numbers of prescriptions written, are alprazolam, clonazepam, diazepam, lorazepam, and temazepam, according to the DEA.

 Alprazolam is typically used for treating anxiety and panic disorders.
 Brand names of the drug are Xanax and Xanax XR.
 As one of the most prescribed medications for anxiety-related conditions, alprazolam is highly abused.

-This medication is used most to treat seizures, but is also prescribed for panic disorders.
+This medication is used mostly to treat seizures but is also prescribed for panic disorders.
 According to the U.S. National Library Of Medicine, “it works by decreasing abnormal electrical activity in the brain.”
 The brand name for this drug is Klonopin.
-The Citizens Commision On Human Rights (CCHR) states, “no ‘benzo’ has been more lethal to millions of Americans” than Klonopin.
+The Citizens Commission On Human Rights (CCHR) states, “no ‘benzo’ has been more lethal to millions of Americans” than Klonopin.

 Diazepam, known by the brand name Valium, is used to treat several conditions including anxiety, muscle spasms, seizures, and alcohol withdrawal symptoms.
 Combining it with other substances, especially alcohol, can cause dangerously slowed breathing or even fatal overdose.

 Lorazepam is mainly used for anxiety, working by slowing brain activity, which results in relaxation.
 The common brand name for it is Ativan.
 As with other benzodiazepines, dependence and addiction to lorazepam can occur even if used as directed for a short time.

 This medication is typically prescribed for people with insomnia.
 It works by slowing brain activity so you can sleep.
 This drug can become addictive especially because, after use of it, you may have an even harder time seeking sleep, especially if you develop an addiction to it.

 Can You Overdose On Benzodiazepines?